-In many ways, Petty's closest artistic peer hasn't been another American at all, but a transatlantic counterpart, Elvis Costello.
+In many ways, Petty's closest artistic peer isn't another American at all, but a transatlantic counterpart, Elvis Costello.
 Although Petty's first band, Mudcrutch, began in 1970, the Heartbreakers released their eponymous debut album in late 1976, seven months before Costello's debut album, My Aim is True (and Petty and the Heartbreakers broke into the British charts before they did so in the States).
 Petty and Costello were armed with keening, nasal vocals that dripped with anxiety, self-deprecation and cynicism, especially when pondering the vagaries of love.
 Whereas Petty strayed towards the shaggy Southern heartland, Costello seized upon London's post-punk elasticity.

 But they both offered a refreshing, and similar, purview of male vulnerability in rock and pop: they were sharp-tongued outsiders, bookending their acerbic observations with sublimely catchy choruses.
 While Costello bristled with more erudite turns of phrase, there was a razor-edged slacker's wit roiling beneath Petty's pain — "Even the Losers," "Don't Do Me Like That" (both from 1979's Damn the Torpedoes), and "Breakdown" (from the band's 1976 eponymous debut) are blunt therapy sessions masterfully wrapped in a four-minute-or-less pop framework.
 Youthful optimism was never one of Petty's fortes and as he slipped into his thirties, forties, fifties and beyond, his songs swerved coolly between bittersweet confessions (Hard Promises' "Insider," with Stevie Nicks again), melancholy realizations (Echo's "Room at the Top"), and sociopolitical missives ("Power Drunk," from 2014's Hypnotic Eye).
-If anything, age has made Tom Petty more subversive.
+If anything, age made Tom Petty more subversive.

 When Tom Petty and the Heartbreakers were inducted into the Rock and Roll Hall of Fame by Jakob Dylan in 2002, Petty remarked that he was especially pleased to be inducted as part of a group, not a solo artist: "They're the best f***ing band in America," he earnestly said of his compadres.
 He continued, thanking his family and the band's longtime manager Tony Dimitriades, who first took on the band in 1976, for his loyalty and noted wryly, "I am not always a summer breeze."

-Celebrating a formidable four-decade juggernaut of brilliant songwriting, FUV is doing the same: Tom Petty, with and without the Heartbreakers, is an FUV Essentials artist.
+Celebrating a formidable four-decade juggernaut of brilliant songwriting: Tom Petty, with and without the Heartbreakers, is an FUV Essentials artist.